magerosco/gateways/README.md

 ```
 ![alt text](README/image/{7CD6D5B4-763F-46DA-802A-B2AD5B744D64}.png)

- ## Developer notes:
- - This is a basic project, so, some design patterns aren't necessary.
-In order to give examples, they were implemented.

  ## Testing Cache with Redis
 **IMPORTANT!**
 To tes this way, you need Redis installed and running, and php must support redis (extension=php_redis.dll)